MicrosoftDocs/win32/desktop-src/NAP/inapclientmanagement2-getsystemisolationinfoex.md

 - qagent.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # INapClientManagement2::GetSystemIsolationInfoEx method

 > [!Note]
 > The Network Access Protection platform is not available starting with Windows 10

 The **GetSystemIsolationInfoEx** method retrieves information about the isolation state and extended isolation state of the NapClient.